zyn-org/zyn/docs/PROTOCOL.md

 ## Overview

-The Entangle protocol is designed for scalable pub/sub communication.
+The Narwhal protocol is designed for scalable pub/sub communication.
 It provides a low-level messaging infrastructure that can be extended with a custom application protocol through a **modulator**.

 The protocol supports three types of connections:

-1. **Client-to-Server (C2S)**: End-user clients connecting to the Entangle server
+1. **Client-to-Server (C2S)**: End-user clients connecting to the Narwhal server
 2. **Server-to-Modulator (S2M)**: Server-initiated connection to the modulator for delegating application-specific operations
 3. **Modulator-to-Server (M2S)**: Modulator-initiated connection for sending direct messages to clients

 ### What is a Modulator?

-A modulator is an external service that implements a custom application protocol on top of Entangle's messaging layer.
-Rather than embedding application logic in the server, Entangle delegates these concerns to a single modulator, keeping the core server lightweight and focused on message routing.
+A modulator is an external service that implements a custom application protocol on top of Narwhal's messaging layer.
+Rather than embedding application logic in the server, Narwhal delegates these concerns to a single modulator, keeping the core server lightweight and focused on message routing.

-**Important**: Each Entangle server instance connects to exactly **one modulator**.
+**Important**: Each Narwhal server instance connects to exactly **one modulator**.
 This design ensures consistent application protocol semantics and simplifies the architecture.

 **Common Use Cases:**